Have you ever been annoyed that in e.g. Linux or FreeBSD, due to "conflicts",

 By the way ...

-Now that I have a system with both a MariaDB server and a MySQL mysql
+Now I happen to have a system with both a MySQL mysql

-is that client able to connect to our MariaDB database?
+client able to connect to my MariaDB database?

-Yes, as long as it's a TCP/IP connection and not a socket connection, it seems!
+Yes, as can be seen in the screen shot, that appears to be the case!
+It works as long as it's a TCP/IP connection and not a Unix socket connection.

 Other Unix-like OSes